Tandy 10 Business Computer System

 The original ADDS machine, the System 50, was intended to be used as a data entry system and not as a standalone computer.
-The original "language" it contained was actually a form designer; data was then entered into the form and then "sent" via RS-232 to a mainframe.
-Since it had a microprocessor, Tandy matched it up with Peachtree Accounting software in an attempt to market it as a business computer.
+It has a form designer; data is entered into the form and sent via RS-232 to a mainframe.
+Since it has a microprocessor, Tandy matched it up with Peachtree Accounting software to market it as a business computer.

 The system did not sell in large numbers.
-Radio Shack's next business system was an extension of the TRS-80 product line, the TRS-80 Model II, released in May 1979.
+Radio Shack's next business system is an extension of the TRS-80 product line, the TRS-80 Model II, released in May 1979.
 The Tandy 10 was discontinued in late 1980.